Coquito (Puerto Rican Spiced Coconut Drink)

 Directions

-1. Bring evaporated milk, cloves, cinnamon stick, and ginger to boil over medium-high heat in small saucepan.
+1. In a small saucepan, bring evaporated milk, cloves, ginger, and cinnamon stick to boil over medium-high heat.
 Remove from heat and steep for 30 minutes.
-Strain milk and discard solids.
+Strain, discarding solids.
 Cool to room temperature, about 20 minutes.

-2. Place spiced milk, sweetened condensed milk, coconut milk, rum, egg yolks, vanilla, cinnamon, and nutmeg in blender and blend until fully combined and foamy, 1 to 2 minutes.
+2. In a blender, combine spiced evaporated milk, sweetened condensed milk, coconut milk, rum, egg yolks (if using), vanilla, ground cinnamon, and nutmeg in blender and blend until fully combined and foamy, 1 to 2 minutes.
+Transfer to bottles and refrigerate until chilled.

-3. Serve chilled and dust with additional cinnamon and nutmeg if desired.
+3. Serve chilled, dusting with additional cinnamon and nutmeg if desired.

 Special equipment